 4. Then, in three carefully monitored stages, we install the GPC onto your system and insure that it works as designed.
 Training can be provided but most of our clients find that this is not needed.

 5. Finally, we monitor the software remotely for 6 months to iron out any unwanted behavior.
 Our experience has shown that your staff may need some time to learn to trust our system and some small changes to the control strategy may be necessary.

-For more information on actual installations and the cost benefits for your clients, please go to our Customer section.
+For more information on actual installations and the cost benefits for your clients, please go to our Case Studies section.